-A dense network of multichannel and single-channel seismic reflection profiles (campaigns in 2006-2015; Figure F2) from collaborating groups and publications have been interpreted in detail in the Santorini caldera (based on the volcanic history recorded on land; Johnston et al. 2015) and in the basins northeast of Santorini as well as to the southwest in the Christiana Basin (Sigurdsson et al., 2006; Hübscher et al., 2015; Nomikou et al., 2016a, 2016b, 2018; Tsampouraki-Kraounaki and Sakellariou, 2018).
-A further 620 km of new high-quality multichannel seismic profiles was shot in October 2019 (Karstens et al., 2020; Preine et al., 2022c).
-All profiles, which sum to 3350 km in length, were recorded with different sources and streamers and were merged into a homogeneous dataset at the University of Hamburg.
+A dense network of multichannel and single-channel seismic reflection profiles (campaigns in 2006-2015; Figure F2) from collaborating groups and publications have been interpreted in detail in Santorini caldera (based on the volcanic history recorded on land; Johnston et al., 2015) and in the basins northeast of Santorini as well as to the southwest in the Christiana Basin (Hübscher et al., 2015; Nomikou et al., 2016a, 2016b, 2018; Tsampouraki-Kraounaki and Sakellariou, 2018).
+A further 620 km of new, high-quality multichannel seismic profiles was shot in October 2019 (Karstens et al., 2019).
+All profiles, which sum to 3350 km in length, were recorded with different sources and streamers and were merged into a homogeneous data set at the University of Hamburg (Preine et al., 2022a, 2022b, 2022c).
 All proposed primary drilling sites are situated at (or very close to) the intersections of multichannel seismic profiles.
 During the PROTEUS cruise in 2015 (Hooft et al., 2019), 3.5 kHz subbottom profiling and gravity and magnetic data were recorded.

-In addition to the seismic survey and interpretations, fault distributions and throws have been mapped northeast of Santorini (Nomikou et al., 2016b; Hooft et al., 2017), and two-way traveltime (TWT) isopach maps have been constructed for each rift basin.
+In addition to the seismic survey and interpretations, fault distributions and throws have been mapped northeast of Santorini (Nomikou et al., 2016b; Hooft et al., 2017) and two-way traveltime (TWT) isopach maps have been constructed for each rift basin (Heath et al., 2019; Preine et al., 2022c).
 High-resolution multibeam bathymetry is available inside and outside of Santorini caldera (Nomikou et al., 2014, 2016a; Hooft et al., 2017).

 Shallow sediments at or close to the drill sites provide initial sediment properties and tephrochronostratigraphic interpretations (Kutterolf et al., 2021a, 2021b).
-A large database of radiometric ages (K-Ar, Ar/Ar, and C) and whole-rock chemical analyses exists for onland volcanic deposits from the CSK centers, particularly Santorini, along with glass major and trace element analyses for marine ash layers dating back to 200 ka (e.g., Druitt et al., 1999; Wulf et al., 2020; Kutterolf et al., 2021a, 2021b).
+A large database of radiometric ages (K-Ar, 40Ar/39Ar, and 14C) and whole-rock chemical analyses exists for onland volcanic deposits from the CSK centers, particularly Santorini, along with glass major and trace element analyses for marine ash layers dating back to 200 ka (e.g., Druitt et al., 1999; Wulf et al., 2020; Kutterolf et al., 2021a, 2021b).